Y0Coss/docs-fork/pages/storage_and_backup/object_storage/connect_other_ressources_in_vrack_private_network/guide.pl-pl.md

 ---
-title: Object Storage - How to connect Object Storage buckets with other resources in a vRack Private Network
+title: Object Storage - How to connect Object Storage buckets with other resources in a vRack
 excerpt: Find out how to use Object Storage together with resources in a Private Network
 updated: 2025-04-10
 ---